Deploy private network example on Azure

 Open a new tab and enter the IP or DNS name appended with

 /grafana.
 For example:

 Click on home and select the Besu dashboard.

 The dashboard provides a visual way to monitor your network and nodes as the chain progresses.
 Alerting can also be configured.

-You can ssh into the VM to see how everything is set up and working.
-Use the credentials from earlier and your preferred client:
+You can SSH into the VM to see how everything is set up and working.
+Use the credentials from step 5 of deployment and your preferred client:

 To list all containers running, run